SeldonIO/seldon-core/docs-gb/kubernetes/storage-secrets.md

 All that matters is that there is a single data key and that its value is in the format described above.

 {% hint style="info" %}
-It is possible to use preloaded secrets for some Models and dynamically loaded secrets for others.
+**Note**: It is possible to use preloaded secrets for some Models and dynamically loaded secrets for others.
 {% endhint %}

 ### Preloaded Secrets